Probely/farcaster-onprem-agent/README.md

 ## Option 2: Docker containers

-Note: this option is not officially supported, and may require setting additional options to work on some environments.
+Note: this option is not officially supported, and may require setting additional options on your platform to work properly.

 For optimal performance, you should run the the container on a host with kernel support for [WireGuard](https://www.wireguard.com/install/).